mhorns/ML-Analysis-of-Renewable-Energy-Demand-and-Weather-Supply/README.md

 ## Goal
 - Merge and align hourly weather, solar/wind generation, and demand data
 - Identify temporal and geographic mismatches
-- Use clustering and predictive models to support planning for solar/wind investment
+- Use predictive models to analyze potential for solar/wind investment

 ## Setup
 To get a local copy of the project: